 Carol Gautschi, CPM, LM

-Carol has attended homebirths since 1978 and has worked as a Traditional Holistic Midwife on Washington’s Olympic Peninsula since 1979.
+Carol Gautschi, CPM, LM has attended homebirths since 1978 and has worked as a Classical Holistic Midwife on Washington’s Olympic Peninsula since 1979.
+She has been married since 1974 to Paul (backtoedenfilm.com), and has 7 natural-born children and 12 grands!
 For her first 25 years Carol served as an unlicensed midwife.
 Her teaching style is unique because, in addition to teaching the nuts and bolts of her subject, she emphasizes the unseen (or intuitive) realm of birth.
 She fosters the importance of the midwife relationship not just with the mom but the baby.
+She has also taught the art of midwifery in many different countries.
+Her passion and enthusiasm has been said to be inspiring, because she first affirms that not her but God is The Midwife and she is there to serve under His authority.
+Many go away hopeful and with a new vision to stay the course despite our never-ending struggles.

 Dr. Lee Norton, Ph.D., M.S.W., L.C.S.W.